 These revenue-raisers and spending cuts would narrow the federal budget deficit by $881 billion per year, nearly eliminating it altogether.

 A team of experts recommend ways to rebalance our national security budget.

-The gap between federal spending on military as opposed to climate security has narrowed but compared to China our progress is meager.
+The gap between federal spending on military as opposed to climate security has narrowed since 2008.
+Compared to China, though, our progress is meager.